meister03/discord-cross-hosting/README.md

 * The average resource usage (`ram`, `cpu`) for one cluster has to be measured in order to define the maxClusters per Machine and a reliable Cluster Strategy...

 ### Bridge:
-* You can override the function `.parseClusterList` with your own function inorder to parse a custom ShardList/ClusterList
+* You can override the function `.parseClusterList` with your own function in order to parse a custom ShardList/ClusterList
 ```js
 /// Bridge Options
 const server = new Bridge({...})